HelpfulSarah/Hexo/source/_posts/FirstFood.md

 Your best bet is to follow baby's lead and have fun with it!
 Want to see it in action?
 Here's a video of my little one eating green beans for the first time!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LV9CgyZ_liQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-This site contains affiliate links to products.
-We may receive a commission for purchases made through these links.